wecodemore/wp-downloader/README.md

 # FAQ

 > How do I tell Composer to place my plugin / themes inside WordPress `/wp-content` folder?

 - That's something that does not depends on this plugin.
 Change the path of specific plugin themes is something provided by an official Composer plugin named "Composer installers".
   It can be installed by requiring `"composer/installers"` and it needs an `"installer-paths"` setting in `composer.json`.
 See [plugin docs](http://composer.github.io/installers/)

 > I required this plugin, now the website show just WSOD!

-- By default this plugin download the "no content" version of WordPress archive.
+- By default this plugin downloads the "no content" version of WordPress archive.
 It means that no default themes are downloaded.
 If you use a default theme (or maybe a child theme of one of them), you won't be able to see the frontend of the website.
   See [**"No-content setting"**](#no-content-setting) section above.

 > Do you wish to support [_insert crazy edge case here_]?

 - No, I don't.

 > Do you wish to implement [_feature here_]?

 - Probably no.

 > I found a bug, can you fix it?

 - I can, but no warranty on when.
 Consider that contributions are welcome and PR open.

 > I used a fixed required version for WP and it does not work.
 Why?

 - Check that the URL `https://downloads.wordpress.org/release/wordpress-{$version}-no-content.zip` is there.
   If it is not, but `https://downloads.wordpress.org/release/wordpress-{$version}.zip` is, then set `no-content` setting to false.

 > The package [_package here_] I am using requires WordPress package, but the plugin does not auto-discover which WP version to download, and always download latest version.

 - This plugin auto-discovers WordPress version from required WordPress packages that are required only from **root** `composer.json`.
 If WordPress is required from a package you require, that won't work.

 > Does this work with [WP Starter](https://github.com/wecodemore/wpstarter)?

 - Yes, it does.

 --------